Abe2G/Abe2G.github.io/ExploratoryAnalysis.md

 A football game generates many events and it is very important and interesting to take into account the context in which those events were generated.
 This dataset should keep sports analytics enthusiasts awake for long hours as the number of questions that can be asked is huge.

-Read <a href=http://crabstats.blogspot.com/>these blogs</a> to get a good understanding of soccer/football stats.
+Read [these blogs](http://crabstats.blogspot.com/>) to get a good understanding of soccer/football stats.

 **Data description:**

 Nearly 25,000 soccer games from all leagues all over the world.
 The fields in the data set are: Columns A to E contains information about the league, home and away teams, date etc Columns F, G and H contain the odds for the home win, draw and away win Columns I to BQ contain the team statistics.

 Home team stats are prefixed with a "h" similarly, away team stats are prefixed with an "a".
-Examples include ladder position (which is a term for a rank in a group -  <a href=https://www.flashscore.com.au/football/europe/euro/standings/> here </a> an example), games played, goals conceded, away games won etc. Columns BR to CA contain final result information.
+Examples include ladder position (which is a term for a rank in a group - [here](https://www.flashscore.com.au/football/europe/euro/standings) an example), games played, goals conceded, away games won etc. Columns BR to CA contain final result information.
 That is the result, the full time result and if available, the half time score as well.

 For each game there is:
 1. Statistics on the two teams, such as ladder position, win-loss history, games played
 2. Odds for home win, draw, away win (some-times is zero if odds not available)
 3. The result for that game (including the half time result if available

 The dataset ranges from January 2016 to October 2017 and the statistics have been sourced from a few different websites.
-Odds come from BET365 and the results have been manually entered from http://www.soccerstats.com
+Odds come from BET365 and the results have been manually entered from [http://www.soccerstats.com](http://www.soccerstats.com)

-Get more insight about the columns in the data by hovering your mouse in front of the names <a href=https://www.soccerstats.com/latest.asp?league=germany3>here</a>
+Get more insight about the columns in the data by hovering your mouse in front of the names [here](https://www.soccerstats.com/latest.asp?league=germany3)

 **Data Location:**
 - https://www.kaggle.com/frankpac/soccerdata